Section 2: Skull, Neck, Back

 Pay close attention to clinical relevance information in magenta text boxes to help connect the lab content to what is discussed in lecture.
 Content in blue text boxes contains dissection instructions, while content in green text boxes indicates observation required only and states the structures that should be identified following successful dissection.

-Many dissection instructions are followed with dissection photos.
-These photos may be clicked to enlarge, and Pressbooks will return you to your place in the guide when you use the back button.
-If photos are unsourced in the guide, you may assume that they were taken by the NCSU Anatomy Team and labeled for your use.
-Superscripts on figure captions otherwise refer you to the reference the image was obtained from.
+Where relevant, dissection instructions are followed with dissection images.
+These images may be clicked to enlarge, and Pressbooks will return to the place in the guide via using the back button.
+If images are not referenced in the guide, you may assume that they were produced by the NCSU Anatomy Team and labeled for internal use.
+All other figure captions have a superscript indicating their source reference.